microsoft/vscode-docs/docs/java/java-testing.md

   <source src="/docs/java/java-testing/testng.mp4" type="video/mp4">
 </video>

 ## Run/Debug Test Cases

 ![Run from Codelens](images/java-testing/run_codelens.png)

-- The extension will generate `Run Test` and `Debug Test` shortcuts (also known as Code Lens) above the class and method definition.
+- The extension will generate `Run Test` and `Debug Test` shortcuts (also known as CodeLens) above the class and method definition.
 Simply click on them will start running or debugging the target test cases.

-> Note: If you cannot see the Code Lens in your editor, please refer to this [issue comment](https://github.com/Microsoft/vscode-java-test/issues/470#issuecomment-444681714) as a workaround.
+> Note: If you cannot see the CodeLens in your editor, please refer to this [issue comment](https://github.com/Microsoft/vscode-java-test/issues/470#issuecomment-444681714) as a workaround.

 ## Test Explorer